EOSChronicleProject/eos-chronicle/README.md

 # Compiling

-Minimum requirements: Ubuntu 18.10, 3GB RAM.
+Minimum requirements: Boost libraries version 1.67 or higher.

-Earlier versions of Ubuntu have Boost library of incompatible versions, but it's possible to compile them from sources.
-Less than 3GB RAM will cause significant swapping during the compilation.
+3GB RAM is required for sucessful compilation.
+Smaller RAM will cause heavy swapping during the compilation.

+Ubuntu 18.10 delivers Boost 1.67 in binary packages.
+Earlier versions of Ubuntu will require manual compilation of Boost.

 ```